FileUpload — Smart UI JavaScript API

 Defines the file types that are allowed for upload by specifying accepted MIME types or file extensions.
 This property maps directly to the HTML accept attribute on the hidden file input element, which determines which files users can select in the file dialog.
 These files are then uploaded to the server endpoint specified in the uploadUrl property.
 Setting this property ensures that only files matching the specified types can be chosen and submitted.

-<smart-file-upload accept='.img'></smart-file-upload>
+<smart-file-upload accept=".img"></smart-file-upload>

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-let accept = fileupload.accept;
+const accept = el.accept;

 Specifies or retrieves the current animation mode.
 When set to 'none', all animations are disabled and transitions will not be applied.
 Use this property to control whether animations are enabled or disabled within the component or element.